vokseverk/project-template/README.md

 ### test

 The project template comes with [Jasmine][JAS] testing pre-configured.
-Open the `SpecRunner.html` file in here to run the tests.
+Open the `SpecRunner.html` file in a browser (in Nova there should be a "Test" available) to run the tests.
 There's a sample spec file in the `spec` folder for you to look at.

 ### kit